 Every day on the way to the hospital, I dreamed of Xara and me taking a walk, reading books, listening to music, laughing, and dancing.
 And every day I’d cried myself out in front of the hospital entrance.
 That was my exhaust valve.
 Then I would leave the milk in the milk kitchen and go to my baby.

 Most of the time Xara was in NICU.
-With time I got used on all the pips in the room.
-You hear really a lot of “A’s and B’s” – apnea and bradys (short for bradycardia, what occurs when the heart slows below normal).
+With time I got used to all the pips in the room.
+You hear really a lot of “A’s and B’s” – apnea and Bradys (short for bradycardia, what occurs when the heart slows below normal).
 It was especially hard when it comes to “A’s”.
 In most of the cases, it was a sign that the Replogle tube is clogged.

 Few days after the endoscopy we found out the final surgery, anastomosis and the gastric pull-up will be done on December 16th.
 I soon noticed that Xara was snoring stronger than usual.
 It turned out that she had the rhinovirus.
 That eventually led to acute bronchitis.
 She had to be placed in the isolation room in NICU.
 We just hoped that she would get through all of this and have a successful repair of esophageal atresia.